 Sustainable Timber Construction: Exploring Engineered Timber as a Climate Friendly Building Solution

-This seminar will explore the use of engineered timber in large-scale and tall timber construction as well as the use of timber in modular construction with examples from Ireland and the UK.
-Noteworthy structures will include the Centre Parcs Development in Co.
-Longford and Dalston Works in the UK.
-An even balance between practicing engineers and architects will speak of their experiences constructing substantial projects utilising engineered wood products as the primary structural material.
+This seminar explored the use of engineered timber in large-scale and tall timber construction as well as the use of timber in modular construction with examples from Ireland and the UK.
+Noteworthy structures such as the Centre Parcs Development in Co.
+Longford and Dalston Works in the UK were presented.
+An even balance between practicing engineers and architects spoke of their experiences constructing substantial projects utilising engineered wood products as the primary structural material.
 For those who were not able to attend, the presentations have been made available to allow others to develop an understanding of the potential for utilising a sustainable and aesthetically pleasing construction material for small- and large-scale projects.
-The environmental benefits of constructing with engineered timber and the limitations of timber will also be presented.

 by Conan O'Ceallaigh/ David Gil-Moreno, WoodProps Programme, NUI Galway